Car insurance write-off categories explained

-Most finance companies won’t offer finance options on write-off vehicles, regardless of their category.
-This is because they are seen as potentially having a greater risk of complications in the future.
+Most finance companies won’t offer finance options on written-off vehicles, regardless of their category.
+This is because they’re seen as potentially having a greater risk of complications in the future.

-But on the upside, this also acts as an extra level of protection for you, as you don’t want to be left paying finance instalments on a vehicle that is having problems.
+But on the upside, this also acts as an extra level of protection for you, as you don’t want to be left paying finance instalments on a vehicle that’s having problems.

 What happens if my car is written off while it’s on finance?

-If your vehicle is a total write-off (i.e.: it falls under Cat A or Cat B), your insurance company will usually offer you a settlement figure for the car, and it should be based on the current market value.
+If your vehicle is a total write-off (i.e.: it falls under Cat A or Cat B), your insurance company will usually offer you a settlement figure for the car that will be based on its current market value.
 You’ll then need to contact the lender who provided you with the finance, who will walk you through the next steps.